 The following tables set forth Ollie's Bargain Outlet Holdings, Inc.'s selected historical consolidated financial and other data for the periods ending on and as of the dates indicated.
-We derived the consolidated statement of income data and consolidated statement of cash flow data for fiscal years 2015, 2014 and 2013 and our consolidated balance sheet data as of January 30, 2016 and January 31, 2015 from our audited consolidated financial statements and related notes thereto included elsewhere in this Annual Report on Form 10-K. We derived the consolidated statement of income data and consolidated statement of cash flow data for successor period 2012 (described below), predecessor period 2012 (described below), and fiscal year 2011 from our audited consolidated financial statements and related notes thereto not included in this Annual Report on Form 10-K.
+We derived the consolidated statement of income data and consolidated statement of cash flow data for fiscal years 2016, 2015 and 2014 and the consolidated balance sheet data as of January 28, 2017 and January 30, 2016 from our audited consolidated financial statements and related notes thereto included elsewhere in this Annual Report on Form 10-K. We derived the consolidated statement of income data and consolidated statement of cash flow data for fiscal year 2013 and successor period 2012 and predecessor period 2012 (both described below) and the consolidated balance sheet data as of January 31, 2015, February 1, 2014 and February 2, 2013 from our audited consolidated financial statements and related notes thereto not included in this Annual Report on Form 10-K.

-Prior to fiscal year 2013, we operated on a fiscal calendar which resulted in a given fiscal year consisting of a 52- or 53- week period ending on the Saturday closest to December 31 of that year.
-In connection with the CCMP Acquisition, as part of the purchase price allocation, assets acquired and liabilities assumed were adjusted to their estimated fair value as of September 28, 2012, the closing date of the CCMP Acquisition.
+Prior to fiscal year 2013, we operated on a fiscal calendar which resulted in a given fiscal year consisting of a 52-or 53-week period ending on the Saturday closest to December 31 of that year.
+In connection with the CCMP Acquisition (as defined in Item 7, Management's Discussion and Analysis of Financial Condition and Results of Operations), as part of the purchase price allocation, assets acquired and liabilities assumed were adjusted to their estimated fair value as of September 28, 2012, the closing date of the CCMP Acquisition.
 The periods on and prior to September 28, 2012 are referred to as the predecessor periods.
-The periods on and following September 29, 2012, are referred to as the successor periods.
+The periods on and following September 29, 2012 are referred to as the successor periods.
 We refer to the period from January 1, 2012 through September 28, 2012 as "predecessor period 2012" and the period from September 29, 2012 through February 2, 2013 as "successor period 2012."
-References to "fiscal year 2011" is to the fiscal year ended December 31, 2011.

-Each of fiscal years 2015, 2014, 2013, and 2011 consisted of 52-week periods.
+Each of fiscal years 2016, 2015, 2014, and 2013 consisted of 52-week periods.
 Successor period 2012 consisted of an 18-week period and predecessor period 2012 consisted of a 39-week period.
-As a result of the application of purchase accounting in connection with the CCMP Acquisition impacting the successor periods, fiscal years 2015, 2014 and 2013 and successor period 2012 may not be comparable to predecessor period 2012 and fiscal years 2011.
+As a result of the application of purchase accounting in connection with the CCMP Acquisition impacting the successor periods, fiscal years 2016, 2015, 2014 and 2013 and successor period 2012 may not be comparable to predecessor period 2012.

-Our historical results are not necessarily indicative of future results of operations.
-The consolidated statement of income data and consolidated statement of cash flow data for fiscal years 2015, 2014 and 2013 and our consolidated balance sheet data as of January 30, 2016 and January 31, 2015 are not necessarily indicative of the results expected for fiscal year 2016 or for any future period.
+The consolidated statement of income data and consolidated statement of cash flow data for fiscal years 2016, 2015 and 2014 and the consolidated balance sheet data as of January 28, 2017 and January 30, 2016 are not necessarily indicative of the results expected for fiscal year 2017 or for any future period.
 You should read the information set forth below together with the consolidated financial statements and accompanying notes and the information under "Item 7, Management's Discussion and Analysis of Financial Condition and Results of Operations" included elsewhere in this Annual Report on Form 10-K.